joelvisroman/appliance-configuration-dashboard/README.md

 ## Development

 This is a monorepo including two packages: configuration-dashboard-backend and configuration-dashboard-client.
-It uses lerna to manage packages.
+It uses [Lerna](https://lernajs.io/) to manage packages.

 To bootstrap the project, just run: `npm i`.

-This will also bootstrap lerna for you.
+This will also bootstrap Lerna for you.

-While both projects are independt on its conception, you can use `npm start` to build and serve both frontend and backend.
+While both projects are independent on its conception, you can use `npm start` to build and serve both frontend and backend.

 By default projects will autoreload on any file configuration change.